opsmill/infrahub/docs/development/docs.md

 ## Linting and automation

-Infrahub used [Vale](https://vale.sh) to check grammar, style, and word usage.
+Infrahub uses [Vale](https://vale.sh) to check grammar, style, and word usage.
 You can find Vale's configuration in `.vale.ini`, and the Infrahub styles located in `.vale/styles/Infrahub`.

 [Markdownlint](https://github.com/DavidAnson/markdownlint) is used to encourage consistent markdown files, and Infrahub's configuration is located at `.markdownlint.yaml`.